FSHN Logo

 • Parkinson's disease

-At Children’s Evaluation and Rehabilitation Center (CERC) , we are fully aware that rehabilitative therapy can be overwhelming for a young child.
+At the Pediatrics department , we are fully aware that rehabilitative therapy can be overwhelming for a young child.
 Therefore, our considerate specialists do their best to treat children with tender care and patience, working hard to make the therapy experience pleasant and fun for the child.
 The Center offers one-to-one and group sessions, as well as complete assessments and treatments out of the center.
 We work with children, as well as their parents and caregivers, to evaluate and treat a broad range of complex needs and conditions.

 Our therapists work towards developing a child’s overall communication skills, including the understanding and use of language, speech intelligibility (sound production, articulation), fluency and speech patterns (phonation, resonance, pitch, intonation, voice); as well as treating feeding and swallowing difficulties, and working to improve overall social communication skills.